FrankieChik/ProjectforProgramming/README.md

 As will shown, the project has different sections.
 The corpus I will use **text_files** in this project is provided by the instructors.
 This corpus has **nine** subdirectories, and all files are categorized into these nine subdirectories according to the years they were published (2001-2009).
-In preparation, I have read three articles provided.
+In preparation, I have read two articles provided.
 They are:
   *  "Topic modeling made just simple enough"
-  *
-  *
+  *  "Analyzing Documents with TF-IDF"

 ## Bibliography
 I am not familiar with the corpus.
 Thus, I have to know how many documents my corpus have and the number of them in each year.